Many people are fascinated and captivated by the coincidences… What are they? Are they really random or do they happen for some reason?

 - In any finite number of equally likely events, there is an inequality of occurring frequencies.
 Some of them occur more frequently than others.

 - Events that occur first are more likely to occur again than those that have not occurred at all.

 - While the first events occur (at least theoretically) at random, the subsequent ones seem to be governed by a mysterious determinism of forced randomness, i.e. a combination of randomness and necessity.

-All of the above have been found experimentally and empirically and are indeed incredible.
+All of the above have been demonstrated experimentally and empirically and are indeed incredible.
 If there are no random events, then we live in a purely deterministic world.
-Since this basic question is not answered, unfortunately it is not possible to say how “random” the coincidences are.
+Since this basic question is not answered, unfortunately, it is not possible to say how “random” the coincidences are.